 ✔ TOEFL scores (international students only)

-✔ Personal statement on the subject of why and how the MLS degree will further the applicant’s career or special interests.
+✔ Statement of Purpose on the subject of why and how the MLS degree will further the applicant’s career or special interests.
 You may also address problems or inconsistencies in your academic record or test scores.
 If applicable, you should include your request and rationale for a test waiver.

 ✔ Resume or C.V.
 The resume/CV should include enough information for the admissions committee to trace the applicant’s entire professional work history and should indicate any relevant affiliations.